iamirsh/Jquery-Calculator/README.md

 # Jquery-Calculator
-Devoloping a calculator with HTML, CSS and jQuery
+Developing a calculator with HTML, CSS and jQuery